petedodd/DRHHCM/README.md

 ### 04.calculations.R ###

 This file performs the calculations.
 It contains functions defining the interventions, and calculating the costs from unit costs.
 After running the two scripts below in utils/, the outcome data for all scenarios are computed and saved.

-TODO
-- remove 100 rep limitation (late adjustment, not on laptop)

 It sources: